b-bicomong3/CSE3110-Notes/Notes.md

 ### Sorting
 Recursive sorting uses both recursive and iterative processes.
 In general these hybrid sorts are exponentially faster.
 (Measured in the logarithmic scale to be linear.)

-Computing science is th best class ever
+Biology is the best class ever